TurkeyMcMac/promisestuff/doc/core.md

 receives values, they are passed to `wrapper`, which is a callable value.
 The resulting return values of `wrapper` are sent to the new channel.

+### `channel:if_wrap(wrapper)`

+Does the same thing as `wrap` when the consumed channel receives values if at least one value is received and the first received value is truthy.
+Otherwise, the received values are just sent to the returned channel.

 ### `channel:chain(adapter)`

 Consumes the channel and returns a new channel.
 When the consumed channel receives values, they are passed to `adapter`, which is a callable value.
 `adapter` returns another channel, which is consumed.
 When this channel receives values, they are sent to the channel returned by the `chain` method.

+### `channel:if_chain(adapter)`

+Does the same thing as `chain` when the consumed channel receives values if at least one value is received and the first received value is truthy.
+Otherwise, the received values are just sent to the returned channel.

 ### `promisestuff.barrier(channels)`